 Aluminum can be recycled an infinite number of times, making it a true circular material.

-When we compare this to how many times plastic can be recycled, it’s easy to see that aluminum is a far more sustainable packaging option.
+When we compare this to how many times plastic can be recycled, it’s easy to see that aluminum is a far more sustainable packaging material.
 On average, plastics can only be recycled 2-3 times, as each time the same piece of plastic is recycled, its quality decreases.
 Moreover, virgin material (i.e. new raw materials that have never been used before) must be added to recycled plastic to improve the quality of the recycled plastic.
-A bottle that claims to be made from 100% recycled plastic is only partly true, as the current plastic recycling process cannot avoid adding virgin plastic to the mix.
+A bottle that claims to be made from 100% recycled plastic is only partly true, because the current plastic recycling process cannot avoid adding virgin plastic to the mix.

 Aluminum recycling is efficient